awesome-workshop/docker-singularity-hats/_episodes/09-docker-cvmfs.md

 > {: .language-bash}
 {: .challenge}

-Currently there is something wrong with these centrally produced images.
-You will most likely receive and error message, like the one below, when trying to start the container.
+Currently there is something wrong with these centrally produced images when being run on OSX.
+You will most likely receive an error message, like the one below, when trying to start the container.
 ~~~
 chgrp: invalid group: 'fuse'
 ::: cvmfs-config...